 Compare money transfer services

-Withdrawing cash from your bank account to send through the mail is absolutely the least recommended method, but it is still an option.
+Withdrawing cash from your bank account to send through the mail is the least recommended method, but it is still an option.
 If you choose to send cash, be sure to:

 - Send the cash in an envelope that hides the cash.
-Test this by holding the envelope with cash inside in front of a bright light.
+Test this by holding the envelope with cash inside in front of bright light.

 - Insure your package for the amount of cash you’re sending.

 - Purchase tracking on your mail so you’ll know when it arrives.